 Psalm 145:18 - Praying From the Heart

-The LORD is near to all them that call on him, to all that call on him in truth.
+Jehovah is near to all them that call on Him, to all that call on Him in truth.

 – Psalm 145:18

 This verse mentions that God is closer to us if we call on Him in truth.
 It’s also recorded in John 4:23, “When the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship him.”
 From this verse, we can see that God likes us to worship Him in spirit and in truth.
 He doesn’t care whether our prayers are long or short, or with beautiful words; rather, He cares whether we speak the words within our hearts to Him.
 However, many times we fail to make it in the .
 For example, sometimes we are too busy to pray carefully and just muddle through with one or two sentences; or we just recite some verses to praise God in our prayers, and all of these are not the words within our hearts; sometimes we pray and say that we are willing to abide by Jesus’ teachings, but we always act according to our thoughts when encountering matters. … Such prayers are phony prayers that are deceiving God and are loathsome to Him.